aomop/MacroIBI/FIELD_AND_APP_GUIDE_v2.md

 ### Sampling Procedure

 1. **Identify the sampling area.**
-   Select the highest-priority habitat available and work within a 10–15 m radius.
+   Select the highest-priority habitat available and work within a 10-15 m radius.

 2. **Collect two efforts per sample.**
-   For each effort, perform **3–5 strong sweeps** through vegetation and water.
+   For each effort, perform **3-5 strong sweeps** through vegetation and water.
-   *Avoid scraping mud—restart the effort if needed.*
+   *Avoid scraping mud; restart the effort if so.*

 3. **Sort for 10 minutes.**
    Dump both efforts onto hardware cloth above the bin.
-   Start a **10-minute timer** and begin sorting (see next section).
+   Start a 10-minute timer and begin sorting (see next section).

 4. **Repeat for the second sample.**
    Stay in the same zone but choose new micro-locations.
    Samples may be combined or kept separate for processing; both ultimately contribute to one IBI evaluation.

-> **Tip:** With larger crews, some people can begin the second sample while others finish the 10-minute sort—this saves significant time.
+> **Tip:** With larger crews, some people can begin the second sample while others finish the 10-minute sort; this saves significant time.

 ---